 - Finished actions referring to life experience

-- I haven’t been to Montenegro four times.
+- I haven’t talked to her four times.

 - Past situations with results in the present;

-Subject + auxiliary verb “to have” + not + past participle* (e.g. I have not worked.) (“has” for third person singular).
+Subject + have + not + past participle* (“has” for third person singular).

 *The past participle indicates past or completed actions.
 It is formed by adding -d or -ed, to the base form of regular verbs.

-—”It hasn’t rained the whole month.” = We use the Present Perfect because this finished action happened in the past but still has effects on the present, for example in this case the effect could be that the area became more dry because of the lack of rain.
+—”It hasn’t rained the whole month.” = We use the present perfect because it still has effects on the present, for example the water levels are low.

 Let’s revise this content within the [Form] section.
 Take a look at the [Example] section that shows its use within a context.